0xA3/haxe-examples/haxetink/tink_core/future/future.md

 ## 08 Map and composition

 One advantage of futures is that we can combine all the functionality and still get consistent results.
-Here an example with multiple maps and ofMany
+Here an example with multiple maps and inSequence

 ```haxe
 import haxe.Timer;